Being one of the most used herbs in Indian dishes, if you know How to Grow Dhaniya the right way, you can have its fresh supply year-round!

 Requirements for Growing Dhaniya

-Choosing the Pot
+Choosing the Pot for Dhaniya

 When growing for domestic use, it is best to plant dhaniya in pots.
 As it becomes easier to care for it.
 Choose a container that is wide and deep.
 A pot with 18-20 inches width and 10-12 inches height should be ideal.

 Dhaniya grows well in evenly moist soil.
-Make sure that you do not wet the foliage of the plant, as it’s susceptible to the disease like powdery mildew.
+Make sure that you do not wet the foliage of the plant, as it’s susceptible to the disease, like powdery mildew.

 Dhaniya Plant Care

-Bolting
+Bolting Dhaniya

 Another problem with the dhaniya plant is bolting.
-It means that the plant will seed earlier in warm weather, after which the plant dies.
-You can save your plant by pinching the top off, as it can slow down the process of seeding.
-However, the best way to solve this problem is by planting seeds every week for a regular supply of dhaniya.
+It means dhaniya will seed earlier in warm weather, after which the plant dies.
+You can save your dhaniya plant by pinching the top off, as it can slow down the process of seeding.

-Diseases and Pests
+Diseases and Pests of Dhaniya

 Harvesting Dhaniya

-Health Benefits of Coriander
+Health Benefits of Dhaniya

-- Coriander lowers blood sugar levels and reduces the risk of getting type 2 diabetes.
+• Dhaniya lowers blood sugar levels and reduces the risk of getting type 2 diabetes.

-- Coriander also promotes good digestive and gut-healthy with its anti-inflammatory properties.
+• Dhaniya also promotes good digestive and gut-healthy with its anti-inflammatory properties.
 It provides relief from abdominal pain and bloating.